antoine91330/NetmindIA/README.md

 List the key features of your app:

 - **Patch Management:** Describe how your app handles patching to mitigate frequent cyberattacks.
+Directly on the homepage, our app displays the most important vulnerabilities to patch and the most exposed machines.
+Dashboards are also here to help understanding the network security score you have.

 - **AI Detection:** Highlight the AI capabilities for detecting and preventing cyber threats.

 - **User-Friendly Interface:** Mention if your app has an easy-to-use interface for users.

 ## Installation